 Ministry of Corporate Affairs (MCA) has issued the Insolvency and Bankruptcy Board of India (Terms and Conditions of Chairperson and Members) Rules 2016.
-The
+The same shall come into effect on the date of publication of the notification.

 The rule specifies the terms and conditions of Service of Chairperson and members of the Insolvency and Bankruptcy Board.